Chinese Exclusion Act: Issues of the act

-The Chinese Exclusion Act created fear and violence within Chinese communities as a result of immigration raids made legal through the Chinese Exclusion Act.
+The Chinese Exclusion Act caused fear and uncertainty within Chinese communities as a result of immigration raids made legal through the act.
 During these raids they were at risk of being questioned, detained, or physically or verbally assaulted.
-Targeting the Chinese was a day-to-day risk due to the anti-Chinese sentiment generated through the Chinese Exclusion Act their community was in danger.

-An issue with the Chinese Exclusion act is that it established 'gatekeeping ideologies' within the US.
+An issue with the Chinese Exclusion Act is that it established 'gatekeeping ideologies' within the US.
 Demonstrated through the act's mythological approach to restrict, exclude, and deport those believed to be 'undesirable'.
-The qualities associated with being 'undesirable' were categorized through individuals' race, gender, and class.
-Purposely excluding those who worked to build America, contribute to their economy, and build a home.
+The qualities associated with being 'undesirable' were categorized through individuals' race, gender, and class, excluding those who worked to build America, contribute to their economy, and build a home.
 This was the first American law 'gatekeeping' the country based on those who were not seen as worthy enough to enter based on race.

 Another issue was there were many workarounds that people quickly created to bypass the Chinese Exclusion Act.
 Chinese women would travel to Canada to get a marriage license in order to reunite with their families.
 Men and women would walk across the American border intending to be arrested, to demand to go to court and claim they were born in America through providing a witness of their birth.
 While the American and Canadian government did discover these workarounds and new laws were created, these methods still were accessible for several years after the exclusion act.